amaliujia/RMI_Implementation/README.md

 We have developed a facility that can be exported to be a framework.
 Either you want to use it in server (callee) or client (caller), you can import the framework and write your own program in the style as RMI_640 (server). and RMI_640_Client (client).
 It's fairly easy.

+For more details, please refer to `Material/Report of RMI Facility.pdf`.

 ## Class explanation